North Carolina county putting AR-15s in every school for security

 (The Hill) — The school system in Madison County, N.C., plans to put AR-15 rifles in emergency safes in each of its six schools as a part of a plan for enhanced security in the wake of the Uvalde, Texas, school shooting earlier this year.

-“We were able to put an AR-15 rifle and safes in all of our schools in the county,” Sheriff Buddy Harwood told the Asheville Citizen-Times.
+“We were able to put an AR-15 rifle and safes in all of our schools in the county,” Sheriff Buddy Harwood said.
 “We’ve also got breaching tools to go into those safes.
 We’ve got extra magazines with ammo in those safes.”

 The breaching tools are intended to allow police to break down barricaded doors without having to wait for the fire department.